rt106/rt106.github.io/SEED_APPLICATIONS.md

 The base Rt 106 services include

-* RabbitMQ for managing work queues.
-There is one queue per algorithm
+* RabbitMQ for managing work queues, with two queues per algorithm (request and response)
 * MySQL for tracking provenance of algorithm executions
 * Datastore for managing bulk data
-* Web server providing REST endpoints for applications
+* Web server providing platform REST endpoints to applications

 See the [Rt 106 Architecture](ARCHITECTURE.md) for more information.